l7mp/mc-wan/README.md

 be able to classify the inter-cluster traffic to apply the forwarding preferences.

 We apply the following rules.
-* All SD-WAN priority levels (i.e., tunnels) are wrapped by a CRD that specifies the port used for sending traffic over the SD-WAN with that priority (say, 31111 for high-prio traffic).
+* All SD-WAN priority levels (i.e., tunnels) are wrapped by a WANPolicy CRD that specifies the port used for sending traffic over the SD-WAN with that priority (say, 31111 for high-prio traffic).
 * All access to the receiver side EW-gateway that is to receive high priority on the SD-WAN uses some predefined port X that we specify in the corresponding WANPolicy resource.
 * We may define a separate port for traffic that is to be exchanged over the Internet.